themobilecoder/color-theme-provider/README.md

   color_theme_provider:
     git:
       url: https://github.com/themobilecoder/color-theme-provider
-      ref: 1.0.0
+      ref: 1.1.0
 ```

 ### Defining your own theme

-To make your own theme, create a class that extends the `ColorTheme` abstract class and define your required properties.
+To make your own theme, create a base class that extends or implements the `ColorTheme` abstract class and define your required properties.

 For example: